What is Methadone?

 If patients use this drug by consuming it in high doses or otherwise outside of their prescription guidelines, this will present the possibility of experiencing heightened dangerous side effects.

 This will also increase their chance of experiencing severe withdrawal symptoms between one dose to the next, or should they suddenly stop using methadone entirely.
 Furthermore, someone who has a history of opioid abuse will be at a higher risk of developing a methadone addiction.

 What is Methadone Maintenance Treatment?

 Methadone maintenance is a type of medication-assisted treatment that is commonly used in helping heroin addicts and other opioid abusers overcome these habits.
 When using methadone safely, this medication can be a very helpful addition to an addiction treatment program.

-Methadone clinics and methadone treatment have long been used and endorsed as a means for those struggling with a heroin addiction to overcome their substance use habits in an environment that can help manage the difficult withdrawal period that may come with recovery.
+Methadone clinic attendance and methadone treatment have long been used and endorsed as a means for those struggling with heroin addiction to overcome their substance use habits in an environment that can help manage the difficult withdrawal period that may come with recovery.

 Furthermore, methadone has been found to reduce the chances of a child developing neonatal abstinence syndrome (NAS), or infant withdrawal syndrome – something that can be common in children born to, or consume the breast milk of, women that are struggling with drug addiction.

 Of course, while methadone treatment can certainly be effectively used in treating heroin addiction and other forms of substance abuse, this is only done under extremely careful medical supervision and control due to the various dangers this medication may pose with its use.